 - How and for what they should use it to communicate with others on the team.

 You don’t have to use the tool for every task, but make sure you properly outline the process for projects to avoid any misalignment.

-Even solutions as simple as Office 365 can be complicated for some tasks and some team members.
-If you notice that a team member is avoiding the software or retorting to other means of communication and project updates.
-Make sure you get to the bottom of the problem and offer advice on how they can use it better.
+Even solutions as simple as Microsoft 365 can be complicated for some tasks and some team members.
+If you notice that a team member is avoiding the software or resorting to other means of communication and project updates, offer advice on how they can use it better.

 5. Listen to feedback

 You likely won’t approach a tool with the intention of using it to its maximum capacity.
 In fact, it’s best to start simple so everyone can stay on track and adapt to the changes slowly and securely.
 But with time, the team may be ready to start using the tool for more.